crypticCaroline/ms1-plantfactory/README.md

 * The links in the Nav/Logo are highlighted using a change in background colour and text colour when the mouse is hovered over them.
 * Request a Quote is styled as a button to be more inviting for the users to click.
 I have used a complete colour switch when the mouse is hovered over the link so that the user can clearly see it is a link.
 * Submit link on the form and the Contact Us link in the form have also been styled as a button with a complete colour switch.
 The colour used are the 2 main colours for consistency and because the change between the colours is easy to see.
-* The Request a Quote in the main body of index.html and the Contact us in the Footer also opens a new tab - I have done this so that if the user if still reading something on the main page they will not lose their place on the page.
+* The Request a Quote in the main body of index.html and the Contact us in the Footer which takes them to the form.
 * The social links will send the user to the companys social media pages.
 They also change colour when hovered over.

 ### Layout